|Website:||website containing additional information|

 Your final grade will be the average of your grades from the exam and the practical assignment.
 There will be one exam at the end, covering the lectures and related papers.
 The practical assignment consists of a project, which will be done in a group.
 For the project, you will get one grade for the group, but individual differences may apply for students doing particularly well or bad.

-For requirements about passing, please refer to the related description on the course's website.
+Criteria for passing: exam and practical grades must be at least 5.0 each (before rounding) and the total grade must be at least 5.5 (before rounding).
+For further requirements about passing, please refer to the related description on the course's website.

 |Minimum effort to qualify for 2nd chance exam:||Om aan de aanvullende toets te mogen meedoen moet de oorspronkelijke uitslag minstens 4 zijn.|